 Retired agrologists have the right to vote and hold office, to receive information circulated, to attend BCIA events and have the opportunity to use the title “Professional Agrologist (Retired)” and the designation “PAg (Ret)”.

-Student Member
+Student Member >

 Student members have the right to receive information circulated and to attend BCIA events.
-Students do NOT have the right to use a seal, any title or designation.
+Students do NOT have the right to use a seal, or any title or designation.

-Resignation in Good Standing
+Resignation in Good Standing >

-A Registrant who has resigned in good standing has three years (3) years from the resignation date to reinstate, upon payment of the fees for the year returning plus a reinstatement fee.
+A registrant who has resigned in good standing has three years (3) years from the resignation date to reinstate, upon payment of the fees for the year returning plus a reinstatement fee.
 If reinstatement is not requested within three years from the date of leaving BCIA, you must re-apply for registration and meet all application requirements.

 To resign in good standing, submit the Resignation in Good Standing form to avoid additional penalty fees if a potential return within three (3) years.